 Which also reels in the unexplored thread of just what did Albus intend by his claim that he had intended for Snape to have the Elder Wand.
 Just how was that supposed to play out?

 Albus probably knew that Tom would want to find a new, better wand to use against Harry after the tug-of-war in the graveyard went against him.
 He also knew that Gellert Grindelwald was still alive and that there had been rumors back around the start of his rise for power that he had acquired a very famous and powerful wand.
 There was every chance that Tom would discover those rumors.
 After all, some of Tom’s followers were from the geographic area that Gellert had ruled until Tom finished school.
-Indeed, although we are never told that Albus learned of Tom’s first foray into the forests of Albania, according to Harry, Tom is now supposed to have actually been in the area just after time that Grindelwald’s defeat took place (not that I believe that.
-I say he went there after killing Hepzibah, not before), and, given the sort of wizard that Tom tends to hang out with, he might have already heard the rumors himself.
+Indeed, although we are never told whether Albus learned of Tom’s first foray into the forests of Albania, according to Harry, Tom is now supposed to have actually been in the area just after time that Grindelwald’s defeat took place (not that I believe Harry.
+I say Tom went there after killing Hepzibah, not before), and, given the sort of wizard that Tom tends to hang out with, he might have already heard the rumors himself.
 Albus must have known that it was only a matter of time before Tom would be on the trail of the Elder Wand.

 Actually, if Tom were as smart as people keep trying to claim he once was, he would have heard those rumors, and we’d know why he seemed to be afraid to face Albus Dumbledore.